achoolucgust/python-image-to-minecraft/README.md

 You should see the folder `/final` and `/s` in `./blocks` Don't forget to remove everything in `blocks/final`, `blocks/s` and `./__pycache__` when picking a new version.
 3. Now you can run `main.py`.
 The first prompt should ask you what the file name of your PNG/Image file is.
 Don't forget to include the file extension: `target.png`
+There's also an option that asks how many blocks to skip, For this one, it just skips x amount of pixels to reduce difficulty to build and file size.
+If you want full resolution (1 block for 1 pixel), you would enter `1`, but if you wanted to reduce the file size in half (1 block for 2 pixels), that would be `2`
 After waiting for that script to finish, you should now see final.png in the folder.